Holography and the Page curve of an evaporating black hole: Entanglement entropy of a radiating black hole and the Page curve

 which result in

 that give

 Replacing from Eq.~\eqref{Eq__MtM0}, we find the following expression for $S^{(3)}(t)$

 The modification mostly affect our results in the limit $r\lesssim r_0$, or equivalently $t\ll t_\text{decay}$, as expected.
 Both $S^{(3)}(r)$ and $S^{(3)}(t)$ are shown in Fig.~\ref{f-Pcs--Modified} (green) alongside those obtained from $n=2$ replicas (orange) and those of Page (blue) for comparison.
 The consistency between the results from $n=3$ replicas and those of Page is obvious.
 Please note that for $\beta=1$ the modified results coincide with the old ones.
 It is worth noting that the modified curves (Fig.~\ref{f-Pcs--Modified}, green) might be considered as smooth versions of the Page curves up to some $\mathcal{O}(r^8)$, or equivalently $\mathcal{O}((t_\text{decay}-t)^{8/3})$, corrections.
-Learning from $n=3$ replicas, we can make some general conclusions about the higher-order terms coming from the higher replicas.
-Following Eq.~\eqref{Eq__S3}, the terms should be of the form
+We can draw some general conclusions regarding the contributing terms to the entanglement entropy.
+According to Eq.~\eqref{Eq__S3}, these terms take the form